 - Feeling tired

 ENHERTU may cause fertility problems in males, which may affect the ability to father children.
 Talk to your healthcare provider if you have concerns about fertility.

 These are not all of the possible side effects of ENHERTU.
 Call your doctor for medical advice about side effects.
 You may report side effects to Daiichi Sankyo at 1-877-437-7763 or to FDA at 1-800-FDA-1088.

 What is ENHERTU?

-ENHERTU is a prescription medicine used in adults to treat human epidermal growth factor receptor 2 (HER2)-positive breast cancer that cannot be removed by surgery or that has spread to other parts of your body (metastatic), and who have received two or more prior anti-HER2 breast cancer treatments.
+- ENHERTU is a prescription medicine used in adults to treat human epidermal growth factor receptor 2 (HER2)‑positive stomach cancer called gastric or gastroesophageal junction (GEJ) adenocarcinoma that has spread to areas near your stomach (locally advanced) or that has spread to other parts of your body (metastatic), and who have received a prior trastuzumab-based regimen.

 It is not known if ENHERTU is safe and effective in children.

-Please click here for full Prescribing Information, including Boxed WARNING, and
+Please click here for full Prescribing Information, including Boxed WARNINGS, and

 click here for Medication Guide.